Arseni Gritsyuk: Playing career

 Gritsyuk was drafted in the fifth round, 129th overall, by the New Jersey Devils in the 2019 NHL entry draft.
 He made his Kontinental Hockey League (KHL) debut for Avangard Omsk during the 2020–21 season where he recorded one goal and one assist in 12 games and won the Gagarin Cup.
 On 30 April 2021, he signed a two-year contract extension with Avangard Omsk.

 Following the 2021–22 season, in which he recorded 16 goals and 28 points in 39 KHL games, Gritsyuk was named KHL rookie of the year.

 Having concluded his contract with Omsk, Gritsyuk remained un-signed from the Devils while his KHL rights were acquired by perennial contender SKA Saint Petersburg on 27 May 2023.
 He was signed soon after to a two-year contract extension to remain with SKA through 2025.

 On 7 May 2025, having concluded his contract in the KHL, Gritsyuk moved to North America after he was signed to a one-year, entry-level contract with draft club, the New Jersey Devils for the 2025–26 season.

+On 30 June 2026, Gritsyuk was resigned to a three-year, $9.75 million contract with the Devils.